-- ...
-The aircraft propulsion system(s) must be disarmed or "safed" during any time when crew members are preparing the aircraft. - ...
-Maximum flight support crew is: pilot, observer, and 3 ground crew.
+- Example 2 The aircraft propulsion system(s) must be disarmed or "safed" during any time when crew members are preparing the aircraft. - Maximum flight support crew is: pilot, observer, and 3 ground crew.
 Only the designated ground crew may load the aircraft payload.
-Pilot and observer may be members of the ground crew, provided total ground crew size remains 3 people. - ...
-Observer and all ground crew must be students.
-Only the pilot may be a non-student. - ...
-The upwind turn will be made after passing the upwind marker.
+Pilot and observer may be members of the ground crew, provided total ground crew size remains 3 people. - ¿ Observer and all ground crew must be students.
+Only the pilot may be a non-student. - The upwind turn will be made after passing the upwind marker.
 The downwind turn will be made after passing the downwind marker.
 Upwind and downwind markers will be 500 ft from the starting line.
-Aircraft must be "straight and level" when passing the turn marker before initiating a turn.

-...
-Aircraft must land on the paved portion of the runway.
+Aircraft must be "straight and level" when passing the turn marker before initiating a turn. - ¿ Aircraft must land on the paved portion of the runway.
 Aircraft may "run-off" the runway during roll-out.
-Aircraft may not "bounce" off the runway.
+Aircraft may not "bounce" off the runway. - After landing, aircraft will return to the starting line as outlined in the individual mission specifications.

-- ...
-After landing, aircraft may taxi back to the starting line.
-Alternatively, aircraft may be carried back to the starting line; however, the team may not leave the pit area to retrieve the aircraft until the aircraft has come to a complete stop, and they are signaled it is "Ok" to retrieve the aircraft by the Flight Line Judge.
-Aircraft with "significant" damage will not receive a score for that flight.
-Determination of "significant" is solely at the discretion of the Flight Line Judge. - ...
-Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
+Aircraft obtaining "significant" damage during landing will not receive a score for that flight.
+Determination of "significant" is solely at the discretion of the Flight Line Judge. - Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
 Decisions on safe flight altitude will be at the discretion of the Flight Line Judge and all rulings will be final.